 The study programme consists of:

-66 credits compulsory courses in established and new emerging biomedical engineering disciplines.
+66 ECTS-credits worth of mandatory course units on established and newly emerging biomedical engineering disciplines.

-participation to the National Day on Biomedical Engineering, a Biomedical Industry Day and company and field trips.
+participation in the National Day on Biomedical Engineering, a Biomedical Industry Day and in company and field trips.

-possibility to choose a track that leads to the recognition of ‘Expert in Medical Radiation Physics’.
+possibility to choose a track that results in the recognition of ‘Expert in Medical Radiation Physics’.

-The Master’s dissertation is the tailpiece of the programme.
-The dissertation consists of a substantial original task of a high scientific level, to be elaborated individually by the student (surrounded and supported, however, by a research team), and thus with a high degree of independence.
-It is via this independent work and the written and oral dissertation report that the student demonstrates his or her capability to get familiar with a relevant biomedical engineering problem, study the problem on a high scientific level, and to report on the subject in diverse manners (master’s dissertation, poster, oral public presentation).
+The Master’s dissertation is the grand finale of the programme.
+It consists of substantial, original and high-level of academic research that is to be elaborated individually by the student and thus with a high degree of independence.
+All the while, however, the student is surrounded and supported by a research team.
+This independently conducted research, together with the written report and oral presentation is the students' ultimate demonstration of their capacity to familiarize themselves with a relevant biomedical engineering problem, study the problem on a high scientific level, and to report on the subject in various ways (Master’s dissertation, poster, oral public presentation).

-The basic biomedical engineering courses are, in principle, offered in parallel at both universities, while the more specialist courses are either taught at UGent, VUB or in collaboration between both, with attention for an optimal student and teaching staff mobility.
-For the elective courses and the master’s dissertation, students are free to choose between UGent, VUB or a (international) partner institute with which UGent or VUB has a bilateral agreement.
-Obviously, students also have the opportunity to study part of their curriculum abroad within the Erasmus+ framework.
-The student mobility window is in the second master, where students can opt for studying one semester or the complete second year abroad.
+The basic biomedical engineering course units are, in principle, offered in parallel at both universities, while the more specialist course units are either taught at Ghent University, Vrije Universiteit Brussel or together.
+We take into consideration optimal student and teaching staff mobility.
+For the elective course units and the Master’s dissertation, students are free to choose between Ghent University, Vrije Universiteit Brussel or one of the (international) partner institutions with which either university has a bilateral agreement.
+Erasmus+ gives students the opportunity to study abroad as well, using the mobility window that is part of the second year.
+Students can choose to spend either one term, or the full academic year abroad.

-The interuniversitary programme board overlooks the programme of each individual student and might impose (a limited number) of courses, depending on their formerly acquired credits and competences.
-As educational tracks are assessed on an individual basis, it is important that students apply in time so individual track records can be studied with care to ensure an optimal selection of courses.
+Our interuniversity programme board overlooks each student's individual curriculum and might impose (a limited number) of course units, depending on their previously acquired credits and competences.
+As each student's trajectory is assessed on an individual basis, it is important to apply in a timely fashion.
+This ensures a careful study of individual track records and an optimal selection of course units.